 If you believe your rights under the FMLA have been violated, you may file a complaint with WHD or file a private lawsuit against your employer in court.
 Scan the QR code to learn about our WHD complaint process.

-Local Procedures for Implementing Family and Medical Leave Provisions
+Local Procedures for Implementing Family and Medical Leave Provisions measured forward from the date an individual employee's first FML begins

 Eligible employees can take up to 12 weeks of unpaid leave in the 12-month period